Vicki L. Bartolini

 Early Childhood State, National and International Programs and Policies; Early STEM Literacy; Children's Play; Documentation of Teaching and Learning/ Reggio Emilia; Steering Committee of Teachers Resisting Unhealthy Children's Entertainment at www.truceteachers.org.

+Currently, I am consulting as Associate Advisor to the national STEM Genome, Impact Genome Project with my particular area of expertise in regards to early childhood and STEM.
 As the former recipient of the Dorothy Reed Williams Faculty Chair Award in the Social Sciences (2010-2015), I plan to continue my work developing a national early STEM (Science, Technology, Engineering and Mathematics) literacy campaign.
 To this end, I continue to analyze my students' video documentations posted on VoiceThread.com to inform the development of an early STEM literacy model.
 Most recently, I used these videos during a keynote address to early educators ( http://wheatoncollege.edu/news/) and to policy makers (http://www.trianglecoalition.org/).

 During the past few years, my teaching and research interests have taken me to Namibia and South Africa, Belfast, Finland and to Reggio Emilia, Italy, to study early childhood programs.
 My research has focused on the policy arena for early childhood, including state, national and international levels.
 I have served as Vice President and President of the Massachusetts Association of Early Childhood Educators (MAECTE).
 Additionally, I am a member of the Democracy in Groups (DIG), comprised of colleagues from Boston area colleges and universities.
 We research the impact of documentation as it pertains to adult learning.
 And I serve on the Steering Committee of Teachers Resisting Unhealthy Children's Entertainment (www.truceteachers.org).
 Our organization promotes the importance of high quality playful experiences in the lives of young children and their families.